The Human Development Index (HDI) is a composite statistic (index) that measures key dimensions of human development:

 – and have a decent standard of living (here is the Our World in Data entry on Economic Growth).

-The economic historian Leandro Prados de la Escosura calculated the HDI over the course of 2 centuries.
+The economic historian Leandro Prados de la Escosura calculated the HDI over the course of 2 centuries, here termed the 'Historical Index of Human Development'.
 This data is shown below to give a long run perspective on human development.

 The HDI is published by the United Nations Development Programme and this data is shown in the time-series chart below.
 Add other countries to see the change over time.